techschneiderrr/HacktoberFest_2021/README.md

 ## Contributing

 - You can contribute any kind of DS-algo programme in any of the above language.
-- You can also make a sub-folder inside the relevant folder to commit a codes of more than 2 files.
+- You can also make a sub-folder inside the relevant folder to commit codes of more than 2 files.
 - You may also choose some competetive coding problem for example a calculator using switchcase and solve it with appropriate comments to get your pull request accepted.
 - If you feel there some language or domain left you can also create a folder and start contributing.